 Despite technology's many promises of making life easier and less complex, sometimes it can start to feel like you spend all your time, energy, and most importantly, your money on making sure your phone, tablet and other devices don't become obsolete.
 However, there are many ways in which technology can help you save money.
-From apps to comparison shopping engines and more, there are many tools available for your mobile devices or computer that can significantly lower your expenses.
+From apps to comparison shopping engines and more, there are many tools available for your mobile devices or computer that can significantly lower your expenses such as an an ipad rental.

 Lower Monthly Payments from the Comfort of Your Own Home